 How often do the boats run?

-*Bikes can be carried subject to availability.
+*Bikes can be carried at a small surcharge, subject to availability.
 Click here to book tickets.
-Note if you plan to travel from Stronachlachar to Trossachs Pier, you must pre-book your ticket to be sure of travel.
+If you plan to travel from Stronachlachar to Trossachs Pier, you must pre-book your ticket to be sure of travel.

 Is there disabled access to the boats?